 Services

-Children and families in Yeled v’Yalda’s Head Start program greatly benefit from a host of in-house partnerships that Yeled v’Yalda offers to meet their needs.
-Using our own special education and Early Intervention services, Yeled v’Yalda has established a system for providing comprehensive, child-specific special services to children with disabilities at all sites and locations of Yeled v’Yalda’s Head Start program.
-Our services include multi-disciplinary evaluations, special education, and related services, which include speech-language pathology, occupational therapy, physical therapy, counseling, and Early Intervention.
-Teachers or school disabilities coordinators participate in IEP meetings whenever possible, to ensure that the needs of the child are met, and to support parents in advocating for their children.
-Disabilities coordinators are present at each of Yeled v’Yalda’s Head Start sites to coordinate services for children with disabilities.
-Each disabilities coordinator is trained in the Individuals with Disabilities Education Act (IDEA), and is responsible for assisting the child and family through the Head Start process.
-Disabilities coordinators are familiar with and sensitive to the cultures and languages of the families they service.
+Children and families in Yeled v'Yalda's Head Start program greatly benefit from our in-house partnerships that cater to their needs.
+Our special education and Early Intervention services allow us to provide comprehensive, child-specific support to children with disabilities across all sites and locations.
+Our services include multi-disciplinary evaluations, special education, and related services such as speech-language pathology, occupational therapy, physical therapy, counseling, and Early Intervention.
+Teachers or school disabilities coordinators participate in IEP meetings whenever possible to ensure the child's needs are met and support parents in advocating for their children.
+Disabilities coordinators at each site coordinate services for children with disabilities, are trained in the Individuals with Disabilities Education Act (IDEA), and assist the child and family through the Head Start process.
+Disabilities coordinators are sensitive to and familiar with the cultures and languages of the families they serve.

 How to Enroll